Skip to content

 Meall Buidhe is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 799m of ascent and takes most walkers 5-8 hours.
 Terrain: The Lairig nan Lunn hydro track is a well-graded surface for the climb out of Glen Lochay.

-Where do I park for Meall Buidhe?
+Where should I park to climb Meall Buidhe?

-When is the best time to climb Meall Buidhe?
+When should I climb Meall Buidhe?

 The standard good-weather months for Meall Buidhe are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.